Evaluating Essential Oil-based Formulations for the Alternative Control of Winter Cattle Lice

 Objective 1: Identify essential oils of known insecticidal activity against lice, and carrier oils already approved for organic cattle production.
 Essential oils will be evaluated for suitability with partner farmers, show high louse mortality at low concentrations, and be safe to apply to cattle based on previous literature and safety data.

-Objective 2: Test the efficacy of combinations of essential oils and carrier oils against lice and eggs in the laboratory using contact and vapor bioassays.
+Objective 2: Test the efficacy of combinations of essential oils and carrier oils against lice in the laboratory using contact and vapor bioassays.
 The final formulation developed for the field trial (objective 3) will show ≥90% louse mortality at a concentration of ≤10%.

-Objective 3: Test the efficacy of the formulation against lice in an on-farm field-trial using the self-groomer/scratcher oil-dispenser.
+Objective 3: Test the efficacy of the formulation against lice in an on-farm field-trial and using the self-groomer/scratcher oil-dispenser.
 Cattle will be housed in two groups to compare the impact of the essential oil formulation against the carrier oil control.

 Impact: The results will demonstrate the efficacy of a new tool for farmers to control cattle lice using a time and labor-saving application technique, for use across diverse management systems.
 Reduced economic, environmental, animal health burden of winter cattle lice in the Northeast and increased confidence for farmers